ibzip/basic-crawler/Readme.md

 This is my python based extension of the basic crawler written by [@Aleph-Alpha](https://github.com/Aleph-Alpha/).
 It implements:
 - url deduplication for the batcher
-- prometheus metrics for teh batcher and the worker
+- prometheus metrics for the batcher and the worker
 - deduplication backend support
 - code restructure to make it more modular and maintainable
 - Async worker